jessopi/pongClone/README.md

 pongClone
 ------
 Basic implementation of the classic pong game.
-Implemented using C++ programming language and the SFML library.
+Implemented using the C++ programming language and the SFML library.
-To compile you need to have SFML installed.

 Controls
 ------